ninja-con-gafas/steam-on-nvidia-glx-desktop/README.md

 ## Directory and Volume Mapping

-To persist all Steam runtime files, game libraries, and user configuration, mount the following directories:
+To persist all Steam runtime files, game libraries, and user configuration, bind mount or map a volume to `/home/ubuntu/.steam/` directory.

-_Yet to be implemented_

 > Note: The default container user is `ubuntu`.